Independent guideAll prices in AUD

 Features & Integrations

 Estimates based on $15,000/mo volume.
-Best-in-row cells are highlighted in emerald.
-Rates can change without notice, confirm current pricing with the provider before signing on.How we calculate fees
+Rates can change without notice, confirm current pricing with the provider before signing on.

 A sole trader needs almost the opposite of an enterprise: low cost, simplicity, and just enough compliance to keep the ATO happy, without paying for payroll, multiple users or inventory you will never touch.
-The risk is paying for a business-grade platform when a free or $12 plan would do, or picking something so basic you outgrow it the moment you take on your first contractor.
+The risk is paying for a business-grade platform when a free or budget plan would do, or picking something so basic you outgrow it the moment you take on your first contractor.
 Below are our ranked picks for a one-person business, then a live calculator to cost each at your numbers.

 How we chose